 How to use Lemongrass Oil in a Honeybee Lure

 If you are looking to add a new honeybee colony to your apiary, a lemongrass lure can serve as a suitable tool for this endeavor.
-Beekeepers with some woodworking skills may be able to put together their own lure with just a few plywood boards.
+Beekeepers with some woodworking skills may be able to put together their lure with just a few plywood boards.
 A regular beehive box or a commercially made swarm trap will also work just as well.
-If you choose to make your own lure, weight and size should be carefully considered since you will be moving the lure around while it is full of bees, but it must also be large enough to accommodate an entire bee swarm.
+If you choose to make your lure, weight and size should be carefully considered since you will be moving the lure around while it is full of bees, but it must also be large enough to accommodate an entire bee swarm.

 To set your lure, rub two to three drops of lemongrass oil around the entrance and place or hang the lure about ten feet off the ground to attract migrating swarms.
-If you place honeycomb inside the lure, you may also add a single drop of lemongrass oil on the comb.
-To keep the lemongrass lure well-scented for a longer period of time, you can put a few drops of lemongrass oil on some absorbent paper to slowly release the oil into the lure.
+If you place a honeycomb inside the lure, you may also add a single drop of lemongrass oil to the comb.
+To keep the lemongrass lure well-scented for a longer period, you can put a few drops of lemongrass oil on some absorbent paper to slowly release the oil into the lure.
 Check the lure twice a week or more for swarms and quickly relocate any trapped colonies to a permanent location.
 For best results, place the lure out one month before the beginning of the spring nectar flow in your area.